Tait1337/example-html5-landingpage-buddah/Readme.md

 * AdoptOpenJDK Team for providing a free JDK
 * findepi for providing the GraalVM builder image for docker
 * RichyHBM for guidance with building GraalVM native images
-* Photographer of Sample Photos from Pexels
+* Photographer of sample photos from Pexels